jajunk/LightHouseLinuxMasterMDFiles/Package and Process Management/Proccess Monitoring and Management.md

 - 'k' to kill a process (you'll be prompted for the PID)
 - 'r' to renice (change priority) of a process

-c) htop - Interactive Process Viewer
+- htop - Interactive Process Viewer
 'htop' is an improved version of 'top' with a more user-friendly interface.

 Install it (if not already installed):